-Want to securely delete sensitive documents, or quickly erase large files to free up space from your Mac™, USB device, or external drive, without having to empty your entire Trash?
-FileShredder provides a simple solution for shredding any file right away from your computer.
+This is the original FileShredder - securely delete sensitive documents, or quickly erase files and free up space bypassing the Trash on your Mac, USB stick, or any other external drive.
+FileShredder provides a simple solution for removing any file right away from your computer.

-Note: Please do not use the drag-and-drop method for deleting aliases and symbolic links.
+- Please do not use drag-and-drop to delete aliases or symbolic links.
 The operating system will instruct the app to delete the original files rather than the aliases or links.

 |Q:||What is the difference between Shred and Secure Shred?|

-While both options bypass the Trash to permanently delete files from the Mac, Secure Shred also overwrites the data on the hard drive so that it cannot be recovered whatsoever.
+While both options skip the Trash to permanently delete files from the Mac, Secure Shred also overwrites the data on the hard drive so that it cannot be recovered whatsoever.

 Shred deletes much faster since it doesn't overwrite the data on the hard drive, but the files may be recoverable until your computer reuses that space on the hard drive.